John Cooper (serial killer): Documentaries and television

 In January 2021, ITV broadcast a three-part television series entitled The Pembrokeshire Murders, most exterior scenes of which were filmed on location in Pembrokeshire.
-This was followed by an hour-long documentary, The Pembrokeshire Murders: Catching The Game Show Killer, featuring interviews with Detective Superintendent Steve Wilkins, the man who reopened the investigation, forensic scientists involved in the case, and footage of Cooper as he was interviewed by police.
+This was followed by an hour-long documentary, The Pembrokeshire Murders: Catching The Game Show Killer, featuring interviews with Detective Superintendent Steve Wilkins, the man who reopened the investigation; forensic scientists involved in the case; and footage of Cooper as he was interviewed by police.

 Possible links to other crimes

-After Cooper's convictions in 2011, police stated that they would be investigating the possibility he might have been responsible for other murders, adding that the trial had led to some "interesting issues" requiring further investigation.
-Some unsolved murders in South Wales bear notable similarities to Cooper's known murders.